sbkapelner/patent_guidebook/index.md

 3. If you ask for a PPH request, attach the Notice of Allowance from the U.S. Application to the email.

 ## Search Firm Correspondance
+### Propsal Request Checklist
-RE: Confidential CIP Search Request SEARCH SUBJECT (FRIM REF CLIENT REF) (CIP REF)
+1. Include a subhect line as follows: RE: Confidential CIP Search Request SEARCH SUBJECT (FRIM REF CLIENT REF) (CIP REF)
+2. Do not attach invention disclosure documents.
+PPTs and PDFs OK.

 ***